dprint/dprint/docs/home.md

 In most situations, configuration can be set for specific kinds of declarations, statements, and expressions.

-For example, you can specify the general `nextControlFlowPosition`, but you can also specify a more specific `"ifStatement.nextControlFlowPosition"` option that will be used for that statement.
+For example, you can specify the general `nextControlFlowPosition`, but you can also specify a more specific `"tryStatement.nextControlFlowPosition"` option that will be used for that statement.

 ```ts
 module.exports.config = {